-A confined space is an enclosed (or mostly enclosed) area that is not designed for human occupancy.
-Spaces that pose a risk of serious injury or death, or those with limited entry and exit points, can also be considered confined.
+A confined space is an enclosed (or mostly enclosed) area that poses a risk.
+These risks will be known dangers like asphyxiation.
+They are often small spaces, but some larger areas like grain silos are also considered confined spaces.
+Spaces that pose a risk of serious injury or death, or those with limited entry and exit points, may also be considered confined.

 More...